xfbs/passgen/BUILDING.md

 When setting up the build system with CMake, it can be given

+## Dependencies

+To build, some dependencies are necessary.

+- C compiler (clang or gcc are recommended)
+- cmake (at least 3.10)
+- build system (make or ninja are recommended)
+- libjansson
+- libexecinfo (when building for musl instead of libc, such as with Alpine Linux)
+- ruby
+- git (optional)
+- coverage reporting tool (llvm-cov or lcov, optional)
+- libutf8proc (optional)

+On Ubuntu or Debian, the base dependencies can be installed by running the following.

+    sudo apt install gcc make cmake libjansson-dev ruby

+On other systems, these packages should also be easily available.

 ## Setting Compiler

 The compiler to use can be set with the `CC` environment variable.
 Recommended compilers are `gcc` and `clang`.